spenczar/lektor-s3/README.md

 credentials in an INI file at `~/.aws/credentials`, or you can pass credentials in through the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

+## Contributing ##

+Pull requests are super useful and encouraged!
+Once accepted, changes are published using lektor with `lektor dev publish-plugin`.